Stryn Municipality: Loen and Lodalen Valley

 The Loen Skylift is located in Loen, and Hotel Alexandra is a popular tourist retreat.
 Loen Valley (Lodalen) is a popular attraction, and Kjenndal Glacier is located at the end of the valley (branch of the Jostedal Glacier).
 Much of the upper Loen valley was devastated from two rockfall slides (one in 1905 and one in 1936) that created huge waves that swept with them most of the houses and vegetation.
 A total of 135 people were killed in these two incidents.

 Innvik and Utvik

 On the southern shore of the Nordfjorden, between Hildaneset and Utvikfjellet, lie the villages of Innvik and Utvik, in the area known as Vikane.
 The main road (Rv 60) skirts the fjord past Innvik and ascends from Utvik to Utvikfjellet mountain.
 At Hildaneset, beside the main road, there is a sculpture of Mr. Singer.
 Mr Singer financed the building of the road.

-Skiing

-Stryn Sommerski is one of Norway's best known skiing facilities.
-It offers excellent skiing conditions in the summer, with lifts and tracks for all types of skiing, including Cross-country skiing, Alpine skiing, Telemark skiing, and snowboarding.